omattaeus/curriculum_mateusg/README.md

 Expected Graduation: 12/2024 </br>

 ---------
-## PROFESSIONAL EXPERIENCE
+## PERSONAL PROJECT
-### HR API | Management
+### Museum Management System
-Application focused on HR management, including job and candidate registration.
-Utilized Java, Spring Boot, Swagger, MySQL, and MVC pattern.
-Focused on creating APIs to address HR situations, ensuring coherence among job vacancies, candidates, and employees.
+A system developed with the purpose of applying solutions for interactive virtual museums, such as ticket generation, user control, and data analysis generation based on ratings assigned to each section.
+I worked with technologies such as the C language for system development.

-### BOOK API | Book Registration
+### Book API | Book Registration
-Application focused on book registration in JSON, YML, and XML formats.
-Also employed JWT and Spring Security methods for authentication with login and password for making requests.
-Technologies used include Java, Spring Boot, RESTful API, Swagger, MySQL, and Spring MVC.
+Application developed with a focus on book registration, in JSON, YAML, and XML formats.
+I also used the JWT method and Spring Security for authentication with login and password to make HTTP requests.
+I worked with technologies such as Java, Spring Boot, and MySQL.

 --------
 ## TECHNICAL SKILLS
+Java, C#, Javascript </br>
+Spring Boot, Spring Cloud </br>
-Java, Spring Boot, API RESTful, Flyway </br>
+API RESTful, Flyway </br>
-JWT, Spring Security </br>
-Swagger, JUnit, Mockito, GIT </br>
+Swagger, JUnit, Mockito </br>
-MySQL </br>
-JavaScript, HTML, CSS </br>
+Git </br>
+MySQL, PostgreSQL </br>

 --------
 ## DESIGN PATTERNS